September 28, 2025 | Bryan Berk

 This stage will feel painful and like a drag...

-Then you'll unlock this drive again that will allow you to push hard and it will feel almost effortless.
+This is what will unlock the drive and momentum that will allow you to push hard, and it will all feel almost effortless.

-Drive is the most powerful feeling you can posses.
+Drive and momentum is the most powerful feeling you can posses.

 It's an unfair advantage that can push you really far and at a crazy pace.